 Students can drop in for in-person assistance as much as their schedule permits.

 Drop-in tutoring on campus is conducted in small groups.
 Students from the same or similar course are grouped at a table; a tutor is available to help guide students to better understand concepts/homework/projects/chapters.
 Students will notice tutors “floating” around the center, assisting several different students in any given hour.
 Students at the same table will be encouraged to work together and help each other.
 Students are seen by tutors on a first come, first served basis.

 One-on-one tutoring sessions cannot be guaranteed unless required by a Student Success Plan.

 Students can drop-in for assistance as much as their schedule permits.

 FCC Online Tutoring/Coaching sessions are offered by appointment and are conducted by FCC tutors over Zoom.
-Sessions last up to one hour and are one-on-one, except for ASL and Spanish tutoring which is done in groups.
+Sessions last up to one hour and are one-on-one, except for ASL, which is done in groups.

 Students are allotted 1 online tutoring session per course, per calendar day.

 Three no-show online appointments may lead to loss of services for the rest of the semester.
 Click here for instructions on how to cancel your online appointment

 In-House Writing Center: Upload a document and receive e-mailed feedback on organization, thesis, grammar, formatting, and more.
 Papers are reviewed by FCC tutors and returned within 48 hours, excluding Sundays and holidays.
 Instructions for paper submission can be found here.